OSUDSL/pydre/docs/tutorial/installation.md

 uv run just overallMetrics
 ```

-If you want to try an example project file, follow along with the [getting started tutorial](basic_analysis.md).
+If you want to try an example project file, follow along with the [Basic Analysis tutorial](basic_analysis.md).

 ## Troubleshooting